cmu-sei/GHOSTS/src/ghosts.tools.socialcontent/Readme.md

 You will need to install `ollama` and Python+ollama library to generate the text files.
 You will need to install the Stable Diffusion AI tool on your local PC in order to generate images.
-You will need to have an OpenAI account and ($$) to use dall-e-3 (this gives better images than Stable AI but is more restrictive in its prompts and costs $$ for each image)
+You will need to have an OpenAI account and ($$) to use dall-e-3 -- this gives better images than Stable AI but is more restrictive in its prompts and costs $$ for each image.

 There was not a lot of effort expended on these scripts, they were done in one weekend so feel free to improve to your particular needs!